Russian Empire: Peter the Great (1682–1725)

+The concept of the triune of the Russian people, composed of the Great Russians, the Little Russians, and the White Russians, was introduced under Peter I, and it was associated with the name of Archimandrite Zacharias Kopystensky (1621), the Archimandrite of the Kiev Pechersk Lavra and expanded upon in the writings of an associate of Peter I, Archbishop Professor Theophan Prokopovich.
+Several of Peter I's associates include Alexander Menshikov, Jacob Bruce, Mikhail Golitsyn and Anikita Repnin.
+During Peter's reign serf labor played a significant role in the growth of industry, reinforcing traditional socioeconomic structures.
+International trade increased as a result of Peter I's industrial reforms.
+However, imports of goods overtook exports, strengthening the role of foreigners in Russian trade, particularly the British.

+In 1722, Peter turned his aspirations toward increasing Russian influence in the Caucasus and the Caspian Sea at the expense of the weakened Safavid Persians.
+He made Astrakhan the base of military efforts against Persia, and waged the first full-scale war against them in 1722–23.
+Peter the Great temporarily annexed areas of Iran to Russia, which after his death were returned in the 1732 Treaty of Resht and 1735 Treaty of Ganja as a deal to oppose the Ottomans.

 Peter died in 1725, leaving an unsettled succession.
-After a short reign by his widow, Catherine I, the crown passed to empress Anna.
-She slowed the reforms and led a successful war against the Ottoman Empire.
+After a short reign by his widow, Catherine I, the crown passed to Empress Anna.
+She slowed reforms and led a successful war against the Ottoman Empire.
 This resulted in a significant weakening of the Crimean Khanate, an Ottoman vassal and long-term Russian adversary.
+The next emperor, the infant Ivan VI was deposed and killed.
 The discontent over the dominant positions of Baltic Germans in Russian politics resulted in Peter I's daughter Elizabeth being put on the Russian throne.
 Elizabeth supported the arts, architecture, and the sciences (for example, the founding of Moscow University).
 But she did not carry out significant structural reforms.
 Her reign, which lasted nearly 20 years, is also known for Russia's involvement in the Seven Years' War, where it was successful militarily, but gained little politically.